-Data will be collected and documented according to predefined and already existing guidelines and check-lists specifying what information (metadata) needs to be collected in conjunction to every experiment (e.g., day/time, name of investigator, aim of experiment, replication of experiment in a series, basic characteristics of the experimental preparation, experimental conditions (e.g., pharmacologic agents and concentrations), list and coordinates of electrodes, pacing protocols,. analog processing settings, etc.).
-Some of this information is already generated automatically as a metafile by the acquisition softwares that are in use.
-Care will be taken to use predefined and consistent vocabularies throughout the entire projects.
+Collection will be performed using detector MOS and CCD and the produced signals will be digitalized and transformed in ASCII format to be used for further analysis.
+Data will be collected and documented by a read-me.txt specifying what information (metadata) needs to be collected in conjunction to every experiment (e.g., day/time, name of investigator, sample name, replication of experiment in a series, basic characteristics of the spectroscopic investigation (e.g., wavelengths, fluences, polarization etc...).
+Care will be taken to use predefined and consistent vocabularies throughout the entire project.